 For instance, when a salesperson asks a customer, “Who do you know that could benefit from the service I provide,” the customer could provide a name and contact information.
 Sometimes, however, the transaction ends with, “But don’t tell the person I told you to call.”
 They’ll “recommend” the sales person contact another, but they won’t “refer” them…that is, provide a reference from the customer to another prospective customer.

 If a simple “recommendation” happens, the call will be akin to picking a name and phone number from a phone book.
 There’s a good chance that the contact will take the call, but may not have time to listen to a sales pitch.
 They may not even want to set up a meeting since they have no clue as to who the caller is.
-Today, it’s pretty easy to look up information about a person on LinkedIn or on their personal Web site or blog, but continual bugging could strain the relationship between the newly found prospect and the customer who supplied the name in the first place.
+Today, it’s pretty easy to look up information about a person on LinkedIn or on their company’s or ever their personal Web site or blog, but continual bugging could strain the relationship between the newly found prospect and the customer who supplied the name in the first place.

 However, if the current customer is proactive and calls his friend to make a “referral” rather than just a “recommendation,” and then the salesperson takes them both to lunch, a relationship has been begun among the customer, the sales person, and the prospect.
 The “referral” provides an “endorsement” of the product or service to the potential customer.
 The dynamic then shifts from being a “back and forth” conversation to instead create a discussion.
 This allows the dynamic of conversation to begin to change a mindset within the course of the meeting to grow the relationship.
 It allows the businesses (the customer and the prospect) to talk to each other, with the sales person as a facilitator rather than a “closer.”
 Remember, “A three-ply cord is not easily broken.”
 (Ecclesiastes 4:12)